Photography that comes from the strategy. Not despite it.

 What is brand photography?

-Brand photography is photography produced specifically to support your brand and marketing - not just images of your product or staff, but visual content that expresses who you are, what you stand for, and who you're for.
-It's the photography that lives on your website, your social media, your campaigns, and your pitches.
-Done well, it's indistinguishable from your brand.
+Brand photography is photography produced specifically to support your brand and marketing.
+Not just images of your product or staff, but visual content that expresses who you are, what you stand for, and who you are for.
+It is the photography that lives on your website, your social media, your campaigns, and your pitches.
+Done well, it is indistinguishable from your brand itself.

 How is your approach different from other photographers?

 Most photographers are excellent at making things look good.
-I start with the brief - what does this photography need to achieve, where will it live, what does it need to communicate about the brand?
+I start with the brief.
+What does this photography need to achieve?
+Where will it live?
+What does it need to communicate about the brand?
 The brief informs every shot.
-The result is photography that's beautiful because it's purposeful, not photography that's beautiful and coincidentally useful.
+The result is photography that is purposeful first and beautiful because of it, not photography that is beautiful and coincidentally useful.

 What types of brand photography do you shoot?

-Lifestyle and brand storytelling, product and hero shots, portraits and team photography, campaign imagery, event and documentary photography, and environmental portraits (people in their natural work environment).
-Most brand projects involve a mix of these.
+Lifestyle and brand storytelling, product and hero shots, executive and team portraits, campaign imagery, event and documentary photography, and environmental portraits of people in their natural work environment.
+Most brand projects involve a mix of these, structured around a creative brief rather than a standard package.

 Do you handle the creative direction?

 Yes.
-I develop the creative brief, the shot list, the styling direction, and the location strategy - as well as shooting and editing.
-Some clients bring their own creative direction, which I'm equally happy to work within.
-The goal is always the same: photography that does the job it's supposed to do.
+I develop the creative brief, the shot list, the styling direction, and the location strategy, as well as shooting and editing.
+Some clients bring their own creative direction, which I am equally comfortable working within.
+The goal is always the same - photography that does the job it is supposed to do.

 Do you travel for shoots?

 Yes.
-Based in Adelaide Hills but regularly shoot in Greater Adelaide, interstate, and regionally.
-Travel is factored into the project scope.
+Based in Adelaide Hills but regularly shoot in Greater Adelaide, interstate, and regionally across Australia.
+Travel is factored into the project scope from the beginning so there are no surprises.

 Ready to talk?
 Let's work it out together.